Functional Safety Market Size and Share

 By Safety Systems: ESD Leads but HIPPS Captures Faster Growth

-High-integrity pressure protection systems (HIPPS) are projected to grow at an 11.1% CAGR as deep-water projects adopt them to avoid oversized flare stacks and reduce emissions.
+High-integrity pressure protection systems (HIPPS) are projected to grow at a 10.95% CAGR as deep-water projects adopt them to avoid oversized flare stacks and reduce emissions.
 Successful deployments on North Sea assets delivered USD 25 million in CAPEX savings, creating a robust ROI case.
 Burner management and turbomachinery controls maintain steady demand in power and refining, while fire-and-gas systems receive a boost from regulations mandating full coverage models that integrate flame, toxic gas, and heat detection into one analytics dashboard.

 By Services: TIC Dominance Continues While Training Accelerates

-Testing, inspection, and certification (TIC) providers captured 46% of 2024 service revenue because third-party validation remains mandatory for SIL declarations in most jurisdictions.
+Testing, inspection, and certification (TIC) providers captured 45.35% of 2025 service revenue because third-party validation remains mandatory for SIL declarations in most jurisdictions.
 Multinationals often prefer global TIC partners to streamline audits across plant networks, reinforcing market concentration among a handful of accredited bodies.

-Training and consulting services are set to expand at an 11.3% CAGR as firms tackle the shortage of certified experts.
+Training and consulting services are set to expand at an 11.14% CAGR as firms tackle the shortage of certified experts.
 TUV SUD alone trained 7,000 engineers in 2024, yet demand still outweighs supply, prompting larger end users to sign multi-year training retainers.
 Design, engineering, and maintenance contracts also grow as vendors shift toward lifecycle models that cover hazard analysis, proof-testing, and periodic recertification.
 Embedded remote-support packages, often delivered via subscription, are now bundled with controller sales, smoothing revenue for suppliers and lowering unplanned downtime for users.

-Functional Safety Market: Market Share by Services
+Functional Safety Market: Market Share by Services, 2025

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.